-Protests and demonstrations are expected to increase in the lead up to, and following, parliamentary elections on 22 November 2014.
+Protests and demonstrations are likely on days of national significance, including on or around 14 February, the anniversary of the 2011 uprising in Bahrain.
 You should avoid all public gatherings and protests as they may turn violent.
 Security forces have responded violently to some demonstrations.
 Avoid areas where Bahraini Ministry of Interior forces are gathered due to the threat of pending unrest.
 You should monitor local and international media for information on current political developments and regional tensions affecting your safety and security and follow the advice of local authorities.
-If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.
+If you are in an area where a protest is occurring you should either leave the area or remain indoors and away from windows.

-In 2012 Bahraini authorities announced the banning of all public rallies and gatherings have been illegal in Bahrain since 2012.
-Participants in illegal rallies or gatherings will face legal action.
+Public rallies and gatherings have been illegal in Bahrain since 2012.
+Participants in illegal rallies or gatherings face legal action.
 Australians should be aware that bystanders could get caught up in demonstrations and could face arrest.

-There continues to be a visible security presence in Bahrain, particularly around the city centre and Shia villages.
+There is a visible security presence in Bahrain, particularly around the city centre and Shia villages.
 You should follow the instructions of local authorities and security forces.

 You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbance.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movement to major routes at all times.

-The Causeway to Saudi Arabia is open but may be subject to intermittent closure without notice should the security situation in Bahrain deteriorate further.
+The Causeway to Saudi Arabia is open but may be closed without notice should the security situation in Bahrain deteriorate.

-We are aware of reports of unauthorised roadblocks being formed in some communities.
+We are aware of reports of unauthorised roadblocks being formed in some areas.

 Petty crime including pick pocketing and bag snatching does occur, particularly in the old market areas (souks).